Bikini (Hungarian band): The L. D. Nagy period

 In 1985 Feró Nagy left the band (from 1999 the line-up with Feró Nagy sometimes has reunion-concerts as "Ős-Bikini" - "Old Bikini").
-Singer Lajos D. Nagy came in his place, along with keyboardist Péter Gallai.
+He was replaced by Lajos D. Nagy, along with keyboardist Péter Gallai.
 This caused a great change in Bikini's style and image.
 During the late 1980s the band became a professional and talented team mostly playing popular, „synths- and winds-backed” pop rock and hard rock music.
 Along with some lineup changes during the years (most notably Bertalan Hirlemann as drummer and Zsolt Daczi as guitarist) Bikini released several albums and made several successful tours.
 They finally achieved stardom in 1988 with the album "Ha volna még időm...".

 Despite his left-out, Feró was in good relations with the band, and as lyricist, wrote some of their biggest hits (Ezt nem tudom másképp mondani, Mielőtt elmegyek, Fagyi, Megüssem vagy ne üssem, Nehéz a dolga a katonának).

 The band continued to release successful albums in the early 1990s.
 In 1992 at the peak of their career, they disbanded.
 They were reunited in 1997 after a five year absence from the music world.
 Along with various lineup changes during the late 1990s, the band continued to release successful albums and tour extensively.
 Their last original album: "Őrzöm a lángot" was released in 2007.
 In 2009, they released a best-of double album, with all of their greatest hits re-recorded with the current line-up.
 Currently, they're preparing for the next album - besides touring extensively in Hungary and the Hungarian-populated regions in the neighboring countries.
 The recording probably begins in the late 2010, and the album will be out sometime in 2011.